 Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

-A laparoscope - a thin tube with a camera and light
+A laparoscope – a video camera with a light source

-The camera transmits images of the internal organs to a large monitor, allowing the surgeon to perform the operation with high precision and full control.
+Using the camera, images of the internal organs of the abdominal cavity are transmitted to a large monitor in 4K or 3D mode, allowing the surgeon to operate with high precision and full control.

-Laparoscopic surgery is considered the “gold standard” in leading clinics worldwide because it combines three key factors:
+Laparoscopic surgery is regarded as the “gold standard” in leading clinics worldwide because it combines three key factors:

 Maximum patient comfort

-This method is especially important for patients who want to return quickly to their normal daily life after surgery.
+This method is especially important for people who expect a fast recovery and a quick return to daily life after surgery.

-The popularity of laparoscopy is due to its many practical benefits:
+The popularity of laparoscopy is explained by its many practical benefits:

 🔹 Less pain